JuanKo96/graphembedding/README.md

 ### Wiki

- - [x] Loading adjacency matrix for 20180105, both NASDAQ and NYSE
+- [ ] Loading adjacency matrix for 20180105, both NASDAQ and NYSE
- - [] Downloading wikidata -> Generating an adjacency matrix for most recent dump.
+- [x] Downloading wikidata -> Generating an adjacency matrix for most recent dump.

-The second part's been tough because the dumps are 90GB+ wth 5+ hours to even download and haven't even been able to unzip the thing yet.
+The second part's been tough because the dumps are 90GB+ with 5+ hours to even download and I haven't even been able to unzip the file yet.

 #### Code
 Based on: [Temporal Relational Ranking for Stock Prediction](https://arxiv.org/abs/1809.09441)